CrashOverride85/zc95/docs/LuaNotes.md

 A menu entry is displayed when the script is running for each item in `menu_items`; each must be given a unique id, numbered sequentially from 1.

  There are four types supported:
 * `MIN_MAX` - shows a horizontal bar graph that can be changed between the set min/max using the adjust dial.
-The unit of measure (uom) text is displayed as suffix to the numeric value in the bar chart
+The unit of measure (uom) text is displayed as a suffix to the numeric value in the bar chart
 * `MULTI_CHOICE` - used to show a menu option that allows for one of multiple settings to be picked.
 Each choice must have a unique id.
 * `AUDIO_VIEW_INTENSITY_STEREO` - show a stereo waveform display; see audio section later
 * `AUDIO_VIEW_INTENSITY_MONO` - show a mono waveform display; see audio section later